nathanbuchar/n8.engineer/src/pages/automatically-uploading-the-nyt-crossword-supernote/index.md

 # Automatically uploading the daily NYT crossword to my Ratta Supernote

+> Note: For anyone landing on this page from Google looking to automatically upload the NYT crossword to your Supernote or similar e-ink tablet, I'm afraid this solution is not for the everyperson and requires some knowledge of programming.

 I (try) to do the New York Times crossword puzzle every day, and this holiday season when I purchased myself a [Ratta Supernote A6X](supernote.com), I was excited about the prospect of doing the crossword using an e-ink tablet rather than clumsily on my phone.

 Unfortunately, e-ink tablet tech — although truly remarkable — is still very nascent, and I imagine a native NYT Crossword app is several years a way at minimum.
 Worse, the NYT has a pretty limited API, mostly related to articles and there are no endpoints related to puzzles or games.